Induction pan types, quality and cooking effectiveness

 Related Articles

-- How to clean and regenerate the filters on your AEG extractor hob
+- How to clean your AEG induction hob

 - Dropped something on hob / impact damage / cracked glass / care / replace and how to organise a repair